Microsoft's Azure cloud computing platform was front and center today at the Microsoft Professional Developers...

 Azure developers will be able to use non-Microsoft open source FastCGI, Tomcat, Memcached and MySQL technologies, said Ozzie.
 He said Windows Azure Storage will soon feature geo-replication of storage across three pairs of datacenters to start: Chicago and San Antonio in North America, Dublin and Amsterdam in Europe and Hong Kong and Singapore in Asia.

 Windows Azure Storage will also have features such as entity group transactions, snapshots, custom domain names, shared access signatures, block BLOBs and a new storage type called the "X Drive."
-The X Drive is an Azure storage drive that can be
+The X Drive is an Azure storage drive that can be mounted as a regular NTFS volume.

 Azure does Dallas Data as a Service